jupegarnica/garn-validator/README.md

     expect(
       hasErrors({ num: Number, str: String })({ num: "2", str: "str" }) ).toEqual([
-      new TypeError('on path /num value "2" do not match type Number'), ]);
+      new TypeValidationError('on path /num value "2" do not match constructor Number'), ]);
   });
   test("should flat all aggregated Errors", () => {